Mexican Cartels Deploy Drone-Jamming Tech to Thwart Border Surveillance

 U.S. Border Patrol’s Drone Dilemma

 Drones are a key tool for U.S. law enforcement along the border.
-They’re used by Border Patrol, Department of Public Safety, and other agencies.
+They’re used by Border Patrol, Texas Department of Public Safety, and other agencies.
 These drones are crucial for spotting illegal crossings and smuggling operations.
 But now, they’re vulnerable to cartel interference.

 Union Chief’s Take